sjud/axum_guard_logic/README.md

 Combine types that implement FromRequestParts and Guard with logical combinator inside Router layers.
-Supply expected input inside of your layers and check the values extracted from requests against expected(supplied) values inside you Guard implementation for said types.
+Supply expected input inside of your layers and check the values extracted from requests against expected(supplied) values inside your Guard implementation for said types.

 ```rust
 #[derive(Clone,Copy,Debug,PartialEq)]